horovod/tutorials/fashion_mnist/README.md

 Since we're not validating full dataset on each worker anymore, each worker will have different validation results.
 To improve validation metric quality and reduce variance, we will average validation results among all workers.

-To do so, we will inject `MetricAverageCallback` after `BroadcastGlobalVariablesCallback`:
+To do so, inject `MetricAverageCallback` after `BroadcastGlobalVariablesCallback`:

 ```python
 callbacks = [